Chapter 5: Real-time MRMS Visualization

 # Initialize the S3 filesystem as anonymous

-For ease of use, I’ve integrated ipywidgets (drop-down menus!) that allow you to make selections from AWS, and refined a selection of data variables as a demonstration.
-You can choose between the QC’d Merged Reflectivity Composite (the maximum reflectivity in a column, as a composite), a 12-hour multisensor QPE from Pass 1 (12h rainfall accumulation estimate, using data from multiple sensors), and the Probability of Severe Hail (probability of 0.75-inch diameter hail).
+For ease of use, I’ve integrated widgets (drop-down menus!) that allow you to make selections from AWS, and refined a selection of data variables as a demonstration.
+You can choose between the QC’d Merged Reflectivity Composite[1], a 12-hour multisensor QPE from Pass 2[2], and the Probability of Severe Hail[3].

 Now, you have the option to select a region and a radar product to visualize in near real-time.
-Go ahead and use the drop-down menus to select a region, a radar product, then run the next cell.
-If you run the drop-down cell again, it will reset your values.
+Go ahead and run the cell below, then use the created drop-down menus to select a region, a radar product.

 product_options = [